Flip-sort and combinatorial aspects of pop-stack sorting

 Given a pop-stacked permutation $\sigma$ of length $n$ that is different from $1$ or $12$, we consider its last run.
-Then we carry out the following operations, based on the length of the final run: \begin{itemize} \item In case the last run is of length 1 or 2 it is simply deleted.
-This reverses Rules~\ref{itm:expansion:new1} and~\ref{itm:expansion:new2}. \item Otherwise, if the run is of length at least 3, the second-largest (and therefore penultimate) element is deleted.
-This is the reversal of Rule~\ref{itm:expansion:add}. \end{itemize} After proper relabelling, this results in a shorter permutation $\tilde\sigma$ that is still pop-stacked.
-Applying the appropriate expansion rule to $\tilde\sigma$ constructs a set of ``successors'' also containing $\sigma$.
+Then we carry out the following operations, based on the length of the final run: \begin{itemize} \item If the last run is of length 1 or 2, then one deletes it.
+This reverses~\ref{itm:expansion:new1} and~\ref{itm:expansion:new2}. \item Otherwise, if the run is of length at least 3, the second-largest (and therefore penultimate) element is deleted.
+This is the reversal of~\ref{itm:expansion:add}. \end{itemize} After proper relabelling, this results in a shorter permutation~$\tilde\sigma$ that is still pop-stacked.
+Applying the appropriate expansion rule to~$\tilde\sigma$ constructs a set of ``successors'' also containing $\sigma$.
 Observe that by the nature of the expansion rules, only pop-stacked permutations can be generated (as long as we start with a pop-stacked permutation) as it is made sure that the last and the penultimate run always overlap.